 I am particularly concerned with the response to point 1 of reviewer 1, which is related to point 1 of reviewer 3.
 However, many of the other comments seem cogent to me and could fairly easily be accommodated in a revision.

 We are encouraged to hear that the expert editor feels that the paper is promising and that all three of the reviewers agreed that the original manuscript was both of suitable quality and of sufficient general interest for publication in Proceedings of the National Academy of Sciences.
-It seems that the major issue was that 2 of 3 reviewers felt our conclusions were not justified, whereas the reviewer’s responses were idiosyncratic in concern to the clarity of the writing and description of the procedures.
+It seems that the major issue was that 2 of 3 reviewers felt our conclusions were not justified, whereas the reviewers’ comments differed with respect to the clarity of the writing and description of the procedures.
 Below, we give a point-by-point response to each of the reviewer’s comments.
-We feel that the manuscript has been much improved by incorporating the their comments.
+We hope you agree that the manuscript is much improved by incorporating their comments.

 Reviewer Comments: